 Boron Deficiency

-Boron is another macronutrient, but tomatoes do not need a lot of it.
+Boron is another macronutrient, but tomatoes do not need much of it.
 Most fertilizers have sufficient amounts.

-When the soil is deficient in boron, symptoms on the tomato plant include stems growing in shorter and thicker, uneven ripening, cracks on the tomato skins, leaves yellowing, and curling inward.
+When the soil is deficient in boron, symptoms on the tomato plant include stems growing shorter and thicker, uneven ripening, cracks on the tomato skins, and leaves yellowing and curling inward.

 Boric Acid has up to 17.5% of the boron compound.
-If applying this, go easy with it because tomatoes do not need much.
+If applying this, go easy because tomatoes do not need much.

 Micronutrient Deficiencies